2024 Solar Incentives Guide for New Garden, PA - Tax Credits & Rebates

 The ITC was originally for 30% of the cost of installing solar panels, and has fluctuated slightly over time between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum claim amount.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-Speaking with your local New Garden solar panel installer is the best way to learn more about how the ITC may apply to you.
+Speaking with your local New Garden solar panel installation expert is the best way to understand how the ITC could apply to your situation.

 State & Local Solar Incentives